 Churches were bound to feature on a top 5 of this city and I’ve chosen the famous Stavropoleos Monastery, which is in the old town.
 Simply put the Church has been so through many changes down the years yet still draws hundreds of tourists daily to visit it.
 Parts of the church were demolished at the end of 19th century.
 Over time the church suffered from earthquakes, which caused the dome to fall at one point.
 The dome’s paintings were restored at the beginning of the 20th century and the church has also been moved.

 You should try and visit the famous Caru’ cu Bere restaurant.
 Not only is it Bucharest’s oldest restaurant but to this day it remains one of the most popular and authentic Romanian eateries on the world.
 I had excellent beer here and Romanian soup served in bread.
 A true gem for any whackpacker out there.

 Hopefully these five will get you started in Bucharest.
 I recommend staying in the old town, get some old city Bucharest accommodation sorted and get some tours to Brasov, Bucovina and Marginea sorted on the side.
 Romania is a wonderful country to explore.
-It was also here in Bucharest that I met my famous two false friends, Karolina Kokosz and another.
-Karolina messaged me on 22nd February 2017 by asking me to delete a post via my new travel blog, Northern Irishman in Poland.
-These two people influenced my journey in a huge way, but none of us knew it then.
-I met them on Saturday evening, in the hostel kitchen at Little Bucharest Hostel, on 16th November 2014.
-I won’t forget that date.
-And I shared a dorm with them in the hostel.
-In Nasty’s case, we shared a bunk bed (she was above me).
-The show must go on.
+I later started a new travel blog, Northern Irishman in Poland.